AlexanderRAnderson/Portfolio/docs/Resume.md

 - Designed and planned a 3-minute video inclusing music and photographs
 - Combined both video editing and photoshopping to create a professional portfolio
 ### **Room Modeling Project**
+- Adapted a photograph of a room into a full 3D render
+- Designed several pieces of furniture including models
+- Researched new and innovative modeling techniques